LuciaHrovatin/CENSUS_webapp/README.md

 ```
 docker-compose down
 ```
 # Code structure

-The code structure is composed by:
+The backend code structure is composed by:
 -   `airflow` folder, containing the dags files (pipeline)
 -   `R_graph_scripts` folder, containing the R scripts for the interface plots
 -   `src`, containing python files that include important function for the data collection, ingestion and machine learning phases